stow31/l-bry/README.md

 - Upload profile picture
 - Alert when the existing user has been added to your club
 - Have to enter a name when inputing the club name
+- Cross check between if a book as been read in book club add it to your personal read list.

 ### Plan Break Down